Open Choice Honors West Hartford Public Schools.

 How to Enroll in the Open Choice Program

-Students must complete and submit an application which is available through the Regional School Choice Office (RSCO).
-The Open Choice program is open to children entering grades K-12 who are currently enrolled in public schools.
+Families must complete and submit an application which is available through the Regional School Choice Office (RSCO).
+The Open Choice program is available to children entering grades K-12 who are currently enrolled in public schools.
 However, West Hartford Public Schools may not have seats available in all grades at all times.
 Open Choice applicants are placed into schools through the RSCO lottery.
 Eligible students with a sibling enrolled in the program are given preference in the lottery for the town in which their sibling attends school.
 Applicants will be notified of acceptance by CREC's Open Choice office.
+A welcome letter from the assigned West Hartford school will follow.

 Once accepted into the Open Choice program, your child can remain in the program until s/he graduates from high school.
 However, if you are a Hartford resident and you move out of Hartford, your child will no longer be eligible to participate in the program.